 TL 458,511 (31 January 2022: TL 243,372) of trade payables consists of import factoring payables and TL 892,744 (31 January 2022: TL 278,358) consists of supplier financing payables.
 The Company carries out import factoring for its goods purchases from abroad.
 Within the scope of import factoring, foreign suppliers transfer their receivables from the Company to the financial institutions they work with, with the Company's confirmation of assignment.
-Within the scope of supplier financing, domestic suppliers transfer their receivables from the confirmation of assignment.
+Within the scope of supplier financing, domestic suppliers transfer their receivables from the Company to the financial institutions with which the Company works with confirmation of assignment.